 PREVENTION: The best prevention of tick-borne diseases is TIMELY TICK REMOVAL.
 Finding and removing all ticks takes time, scrutiny, and consistency!
 At Sassafras we regularly spray all fields, camps and paths with a natural tick repellant.
 This consistent practice has really helped to reduce the amount of ticks.

 Protective clothing is important in the woods against ticks and poison ivy too.
 Wear long pants and tuck clothing in (pants in socks, T-shirt in pants), wear a hat or bandana, and tie up or braid long hair.
-Upon return home, leave “woodsy” clothes outside your home, or wash and dry immediately.
+Upon returning home, leave “woodsy” clothes outside or put them in a dryer for 20 minutes. .

 Repellant is helpful, but no guarantee against ticks.
 All participants and staff should apply tick repellant before coming to camp.
 At Sassafras, we only allow natural repellants, and toxins are not permitted on the land.

 Timely Action: The sooner you remove a tick the better.
 Ideally, you want to remove a tick before it bites.
 Below is our recommended tick-check routine.

 During Programs: We conduct intermittent tick checks during program hours within our group, pairing up participants to check each other's clothing, shoes, and hairline.
-At the end of each day, staff will remind participants to do a full-body tick check and to include private areas.
-During overnight, we ask participants to pair up and check their buddy.
-In summer we check in bathing suits, and participants are asked to bring a mirror to check areas hidden from view, thoroughly.
+At the end of each day, staff will remind participants to do a full-body tick-check.

 Removal: If your child has a tick that is attached during program hours, staff will remove the tick and sterilize bite area.
 When a tick is removed from a participant, our staff notifies the parents by the end of the program day.
 Note that if a tick is found attached towards the end of the program day, staff will ask the parents to remove it.